denis-korchagin95/psd2html-gulp-dev/README.md

 # psd2html-gulp-dev
-The Gulp Template For Quick Site Development
+The Gulp Template For Quick PSD to HTML5/CSS3 Converting